peterthehan/create-discord-bot/README.md

 ## Troubleshooting

+- Remove bots that may conflict in functionality, e.g. multiple reaction role bots.
 - Use [Git Bash](https://git-scm.com/downloads) instead of the Command Prompt (cmd.exe) if you are on Windows.
 - `npm -v` to check if your npm version supports npx (v5.2+).
 - `node -v` to check if you have the latest LTS version of Node.js (v12+).